fancidev/qtinter/docs/quickstart.rst

 And that's it!

-To see these in action, check out the :ref:`read-out-example` and the :ref:`where-am-i-example`.
+To see these in action, check out the :ref:`read-out-example` example and the :ref:`where-am-i-example` example.
 For usage details, see :ref:`using-using-qt-from-asyncio` and :ref:`using-asyncsignal`.